viniseneda/pipex/README.md

 ## pipex

-An implementation of the pipe function in shell.
+An implementation of the pipe function from shell.

 #### use